 Unlike some towns, Crescent isn’t mainly white- or blue-collar.
 Instead, the most prevalent occupations for people in Crescent are a mix of both white- and blue-collar jobs.
-Overall, Crescent is a town of sales and office workers, service providers, and transportation and shipping workers.
-There are especially a lot of people living in Crescent who work in sales jobs (33.98%), healthcare suport services (30.10%), and management occupations (9.71%).
+Overall, Crescent is a town of sales and office workers, transportation and shipping workers, and managers.
+There are especially a lot of people living in Crescent who work in sales jobs (53.66%), management occupations (12.20%), and office and administrative support (0.00%).

 Crescent is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 The people who call Crescent home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Crescent residents report their race to be White, followed by Native American.
-Important ancestries of people in Crescent include German, English, Czechoslovakian, Scottish, and Icelander.
+The greatest number of Crescent residents report their race to be White.
+Important ancestries of people in Crescent include German, English, Icelander, Scottish, and Irish.

 The most common language spoken in Crescent is English.
 Other important languages spoken here include Italian and Greek.